-Investing activities used cash of \$97.2 million in 2014 and \$76.8 million in 2013 and provided cash of \$11.6 million in 2012.
-In 2014, investing activities on our Statement of Cash Flows included \$72.2 million paid for the acquisition of ITMS, \$11.2 million paid for the acquisition of Intific, \$2.9 million in net sales of marketable securities and capital expenditures of \$16.6 million.
+In 2014, investing activities on our Statement of Cash Flows included \$72.2 million paid for the acquisition of ITMS, \$11.2 million paid for the acquisition of Intific, \$21.5 million in net purchases of marketable securities and capital expenditures of \$16.6 million.

 In 2013, investing activities on our Statement of Cash Flows included \$40.3 million of cash paid for the acquisition of NEK.
-In addition, we made contingent consideration payments of \$7.8 million in 2013 and \$2.4 million in 2014 related to the acquisition of NEK, which are classified as financing activities on our Statements of Cash Flows.
+We also made contingent consideration payments of \$7.8 million in 2013 and \$2.4 million in 2014 related to the acquisition of NEK, which are classified as financing activities on our Statements of Cash Flows.
 In addition, investing activities included the acquisition of NextBus for \$20.2 million and \$3.3 million for the acquisition of two small defense systems businesses.
 We also invested \$4.1 million in marketable securities during 2013 and made capital expenditures of \$9.1 million.